Debt and your home: Can an unsecured creditor take my house?

 I've received a notice of repossession, what should I do?

 If you've received a notice of repossession, it's important you follow any instructions you are given and, if necessary, seek expert debt advice before you respond.
-Most landlords will only send a notice of repossession after several failed attempts at getting in touch with you so it should never come out of the blue or take you by surprise.
+Most mortgage lenders will only send a notice of repossession after several failed attempts at getting in touch with you so it should never come out of the blue and take you by surprise.

-Similarly, if the notice of repossession includes a court date or court hearing, you must attend.
-This may sound scary, but it can give you an opportunity to explain your situation to a judge and agree on a payment plan that prevents you from losing your home.
+Similarly, if the notice of repossession includes a court date or court hearing, it's crucial that you attend.
+It might sound daunting, but it can give you an opportunity to explain your situation to a judge and agree on a payment plan, which can prevent you from losing your home.

 What does it mean if my home is worth less than my mortgage?